Toward Realistic Models in $T^2/\mathbb{Z}_2$ Flux Compactification: Toward realistic models

-In this section, we further constrain the results from the index theorem (\ref{2-26}) to realize more realistic models in $T^2/\mathbb{Z}_2$ flux compactification.
-The following three requirements are imposed in our analysis below. \begin{itemize} \item[(i)]The generation number of the left- and right-handed fermions are equal. \item[(ii)]Yukawa couplings should be allowed. \item[(iii)]At least one SM Higgs doublet exists. \end{itemize}
+In this subsection, we impose the following three conditions in our analysis. \begin{itemize} \item[(i)]The generation numbers of the left- and right-handed fermions are equal. \item[(ii)]At least one SM Higgs boson exists. \item[(iii)]Yukawa coupling should be allowed. \end{itemize} These requirements are necessary for realistic model building.

-The condition (i) claims that the generation number does not depend on chirality.
-Denoting the number of the left- and right-handed massless fermions as $n^{\text{L, R}}$ respectively, the generation number $g$ is defined to be $n^{\text{L}}=n^{\text{R}} \eqqcolon g$ and this leads from (\ref{2-27}) to
+The condition (i) and (ii) claim the existence of generation numbers.
+The former means that the generation number does not depend on chirality although the left- and right-handed fermions are independent in the SM.
+The latter means that the ``generation'' number of Higgs is more than one, which is clear from the experimental fact.

-The condition (ii) is required to give masses to quarks/leptons.
-Now, we consider the Yukawa couplings in the 6d bulk:
+The condition (iii) is required to give masses to quarks/leptons.
+In this paper, we consider Yukawa coupling in the 6d bulk\footnote{ There is another set up that Yukawa coupling is localized at the fixed points\cite{Ishida:2017}.}:

-where $H$ is a 6d scalar field including the SM Higgs boson as the zero mode.
-Since the Yukawa coupling (\ref{Yukawa}) must be invariant under the torus lattice shifts (\ref{2-10-1}) (\ref{2-10-2}) and $\mathbb{Z}_2$ parity transformation (\ref{2-23-1}), (\ref{2-23-2}).
-The conditions to be satisfied from the invariance are given by\cite{Hoshiya:2022}
+where $\Psi^{\text{L}}_{\chi^{\text{L}}}$ and $\Psi^{\text{R}}_{\chi^{\text{R}}}$ are 6d Weyl fermions generating the left- and right-handed 4d fermions in the SM, respectively. $H$ is a 6d scalar\footnote{In the following \ref{subsec:3-3}, we consider the both cases where $H$ is an extra dimensional component of a gauge field (Case I) and where it is just a 6d scalar field (Case II).} field including the SM Higgs boson as the zero mode.

+Note that specific values of the generation numbers and Yukawa coupling constants are not assumed in our analysis, which is applicable to the cases where the fourth generation of quarks/leptons or multi-Higgs doublets are present.